 - Mary and Grace – I pre-order many of the brands mentioned here on Mary and Grace for a discount.
 So worth getting on their email list to know about these pre-orders.

 - Old Soles – Probably my favorite toddler shoe for early walkers.
 Louise has these baby pink ballet slippers for girls.
+Also on Zappos.

 - Of course your local boutique is a good place to start!
 We also visit Stride Rite.

 - Saltwater Sandals – I prefer white but also have bought pink.
 Gold is definitely a neutral these days.
 For boys, white or navy is a summer staple.
 For girls I also like these with heart cut outs.

 - Keds for baby girls and toddler girls.

 - Jack Rogers – Girls can wear with sundresses

 - Cienta Shoes – I asked asked about these all the time on Instagram.
 Love the price point and my girls love the comfort.
 We have bought silver and navy.